Computational Searching of Long Skew-symmetric Binary Sequences with High Merit Factors: Background

 \section{Background}

-Theoretical considerations from Golay in 1982~\cite{Lib-OPUS-labs-1982-IEEE_IT-Golay} give an upper bound on $F(S)$ of approximately 12.3248 as $L \rightarrow \infty$.
-However, Golay does not prove that 12.3248 is an upper bound on the asymptotic merit factor because it relies on an unproven heuristic argument.
+Theoretical considerations from Golay in 1982~\cite{Lib-OPUS-labs-1982-IEEE_IT-Golay} give an upper bound on $F$ of approximately 12.3248 as $L \rightarrow \infty$.
+However, Golay does not prove that 12.3248 is an upper bound on the asymptotic merit factor, because it relies on an unproven heuristic argument.

-Owing to the practical importance and widespread applications of sequences with good autocorrelation properties, in particular with low peak sidelobe level values or large merit factor values, a lot of effort has been devoted to identifying these sequences via either analytical construction methods or computational approaches in the literature~\cite{song2015optimization,zhao2017unified}.
+Owing to the practical importance and widespread applications of sequences with good autocorrelation properties, in particular with low peak sidelobe level values or large merit factor values, a lot of effort has been devoted to identifying these sequences either by analytical construction methods or computational approaches in the literature~\cite{song2015optimization,zhao2017unified,tarnu2022maximal}.

 The {\em construction method} is set by so called appended rotated Legendre sequences with an asymptotic merit factor of 6.342061...~\cite{JEDWAB2013127,JEDWAB2013882}.
-On the other hand,~\cite{Baden:2011} used the modified Jacobi sequences together with the steep descent, and got an approximate asymptotic merit factor of 6.4382.
+On the other hand,~\cite{Baden:2011} used the modified Jacobi sequences together with the steep descent algorithm, and got an approximate asymptotic merit factor of 6.4382.
 The gap toward Golay's upper bound, i.e., 12.3248, still remains huge.
 Notice, that the study of the merit factor is fundamentally concerned with an asymptotic behavior, and not the identification of a particular sequence with a large merit factor.
-Nevertheless, J. Jedwab in survey~\cite{jedwab2004survey} gave a personal selection of challenges concerning the Merit Factor problem, arranged in order of increasing significance.
-The first challenge is as follows: ''{\it Find a binary sequence $S$ of length $L > 13$ for which $F(S) \ge 10$.}''
+Nevertheless, J. Jedwab in the survey~\cite{jedwab2004survey} gave a personal selection of challenges concerning the Merit Factor problem, arranged in order of increasing significance.
+The first challenge is as follows: ``{\it Find a binary sequence $S$ of length $L > 13$ for which $F \ge 10$.}'' Interestingly, in 2005, R. Ferguson and J. Knauer~\cite{ferguson2005optimization} suspected that in lengths of perhaps 250 for skew-symmetric sequences that merit factors $F>10$ will regularly start to appear.
+To find a general or skew-symmetric binary sequence with $F \ge 10$ still remains open.

 The search space of the LABS problem is of size $2^L$.
-To locate good (optimal) solutions, there exist two approaches: {\em complete} and {\em incomplete} search.
+To locate good (optimal) solutions, two approaches exist: {\em complete} and {\em incomplete} search.
 The complete, or exact search, is able to find the optimal sequence, but it is unlikely to scale up to large sequences.
-The incomplete, or stochastic search, can obtained a result that may be optimal or close to optimal, i.e., it does not guarantee optimality.
+The incomplete, or stochastic search, can obtain a result that may be optimal or close to optimal, i.e., it does not guarantee optimality.